 The Pritzker School of Medicine is one of few medical schools to be located physically on its University campus, offering both intellectual and social advantages to students who spend their medical school years within a vibrant, multidisciplinary intellectual community.
 Most importantly the opportunity for collaborative research and study is outstanding: all divisions of the University and its professional schools are located within steps of the hospital, as are the extensive biological and physical sciences research laboratories, thus providing a rich array of opportunities for medical students.

-For over 100 years, the University of Chicago School of Social Service Administration has defined the fields of social work and social welfare.
-Its “Founding Mothers” were among the first to use social research and community data to inform the care and counseling of the most vulnerable members of society, and this integrated academic approach —using research to inform practice and policy—continues to distinguish SSA today.
-SSA differs from other graduate schools of social work because it challenges students to dig deeper to understand the root causes and human costs of social inequity.
-SSA’s mission is to continue to produce the best, most forward-thinking research in social work and social welfare policy and to prepare the best social workers to use those ideas to serve individuals, families and communities in creating a better quality of life.
-GPHAP is proud to be housed in the School of Social Service Administration.
+For over 100 years, the University of Chicago Crown School of Social Work, Policy, and Practice has defined the fields of social work and social welfare.
+Its “Founding Mothers” were among the first to use social research and community data to inform the care and counseling of the most vulnerable members of society, and this integrated academic approach —using research to inform practice and policy—continues to distinguish the Crown Family School today.
+The Crown Family School differs from other graduate schools of social work because it challenges students to dig deeper to understand the root causes and human costs of social inequity.
+The Crown Family School’s mission is to continue to produce the best, most forward-thinking research in social work and social welfare policy and to prepare the best social workers to use those ideas to serve individuals, families and communities in creating a better quality of life.
+GPHAP is proud to be housed in the Crown Family School of Social Work, Policy, and Practice.

 Center for Global Health (CGH)